Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 - Click the "Browse" button to upload the results and select either:
     - one or more results file in a `.trc` format.
         - .solu (best known primal and dual bounds for each instance) and .csv (instance properties) can be uploaded in conjugation to get additional information.
-    - or a single `.txt` based on the PAVER format.
     - or a single `UserConfiguration.json` (Which can be created from this application).
 - Once you have selected a file, click on upload.
 - Click on the View All Results/View Plot button to get a table or plot with the benchmark results, depending on the currently active page.